emiliavioletb/2AFCexp/README.md

 1504 - noise = scipy.io.loadmat('SNR_list/' + filename, appendmat=False) # Relative path

-Sending the triggers: variable = 'trig' (line
-Sending the stimulation: variable = 'stim' (line
+Sending the triggers: variable = 'trig' (line 1448) Sending the stimulation: variable = 'stim' (line 1460)

-Line 1521: Fs = 22050
+Line 1504: Fs = 22050

-TO CHANGE THE SNR OF THE ENTIRE FIXED SNR STUDY: line 1503 (for trials) & line 844 (for practice trials)
+TO CHANGE THE SNR OF THE ENTIRE FIXED SNR STUDY: line 1486 (for trials) & line 844 (for practice trials) - SNR IS CURRENTLY SET TO +2 dB